 From Philadelphia, PA: Take I-676/US-30 East to I-95 South, DE-1 South, US-301 south and US-50 East/Ocean Gateway to Woods Road in Cambridge, Maryland.
 Follow MD-16 West/Church Creek Road to MD-335 South/Golden Hill Road, Church Creek, Maryland.
 The visitor center is on your right.

-The park is open from 9 a.m. to 5 p.m. seven days a week, excluding Thanksgiving Day, Christmas Day and New Years Day.
+The park is open from 9 a.m. to 5 p.m. seven days a week, excluding Christmas Day.

 Leashed pets are welcome in the Park.

-In March 2017, the Harriet Tubman Underground Railroad Visitor Center opened to the public and immerses visitors in Tubman's world through exhibits that are informative, evocative and emotive.
-Understand the value of Tubman's early years spent in the Choptank River region of Maryland along with the resistance movement of the Underground Railroad.
+Opened in March 2017, the Harriet Tubman Underground Railroad Visitor Center invites visitors to experience Tubman’s world through exhibits that are informative and emotive.
+Visitors have the opportunity to understand Tubman’s early years spent in the Choptank River region of Maryland along with the resistance movement of the Underground Railroad.
 Guests will also gain an appreciation of Tubman’s legacy as a leader, liberator and humanitarian.
-The interpretive video "The Life and Legacy of Harriet Tubman" will compliment the exhibits by providing an overview about the history of the Underground Railroad and Tubman's connections to it while highlighting the Harriet Tubman Underground Railroad Byway when it is completed in 2018.
-Until then, the Visitor Center's Grand Opening and dedication featuring the University of Maryland Eastern Shore Choir, Millicent Sparks as Harriet Tubman, the recreated 54th Massachusetts Infantry, and honored speakers is being shown as an introduction to the self-guided exhibits.
+The interpretive video "The Life and Legacy of Harriet Tubman" will compliment the exhibits by providing an overview about the history of the Underground Railroad and Tubman's connections to it while highlighting the Harriet Tubman Underground Railroad Byway when it is completed in the near future.
+Until then, a slide show about Harriet Tubman's life and legacy is being shown as an introduction to the self-guided exhibits.

 Outside the Visitor Center, a walking path through the legacy garden offers a place for quiet reflection and meditation.
 Further appreciate the life and legacy of this great American heroine by attending a ranger-led program or exploring additional sites along the Harriet Tubman Underground Railroad Byway.